 Summer Depression Following a Difficult Event

-Even if you have not been diagnosed with seasonal affective disorder, this summer presents unique challenges that could cause depressive symptoms.
-With the COVID-19 pandemic, many summer plans are starting to resume but what we went through in a year still looms over many people.
+Even if you have not been diagnosed with seasonal affective disorder, summertime in a post-pandemic world presents unique challenges that could cause depressive symptoms.
+With the COVID-19 restriction loosening up, summer plans are starting to resume but what we went through in a year still looms over many people.
 Summer, in normal conditions, is often a time when we must adjust to a new daily routine.
 Children are typically out of school for the summer and families have to adjust to different activities, mealtimes and sleeping patterns.
 Many families take on the responsibility of making plans for summer holidays and vacations.
-With social distancing restrictions, those routines will look quite different for families this year.
-For families who look forward to common summer activities, this season comes with the mourning of yesteryear.
-This is completely normal.
 In a lot of ways, we are still learning how to adjust in a pandemic as we learn to live with and overcome the devastation of COVID-19.
 It is normal to feel sad, angry and frustrated about this new way of life.
 When those feelings last for days at a time and you feel like you can’t manage your moods, it is important to determine if you are experiencing depression.
-Here are a few depression symptoms to be aware of during this summer pandemic:
+Here are a few depression symptoms to be aware of during this summer:

 1. Loss of Interest

-This summer will present the challenge of not being able to do a lot of the activities we enjoy.
-If we are lucky, we may be able to find safer alternatives to participate in our hobbies and interests.
-If you find that you are not interested in doing anything at all, this may be a sign of depression.
-This symptom also coincides with the previous symptom of hopelessness.
+As restrictions have lifted, summer activities we enjoyed before are making a comeback.
+But even as orders lift, if you still find that you are not interested in doing anything at all, this may be a sign of depression.
+This symptom also coincides with the symptom of hopelessness.
 When you feel hopeless, you often don’t want to engage in any activities that can bring you pleasure.

 2. Loss of Energy